 - The common statements like ‘All of my friends are going to the party this Saturday night, so I should also go,’ ‘Most of my friends are opting for the management course, hence I should also choose that,’ and ‘Almost everyone is in favor of that political party, I should also vote for that party,’ represent the bandwagon fallacy.

 13. Hasty Generalization Fallacy

 If the person claims something based on some random examples without any accurate proof it is known as the hasty generalization fallacy.
 It is commonly seen that people make generalizations, this is not wrong though as most of the principles or laws are based on the generalization principles in the field of humanity.
-But, if the generalization is based on the character or behaviours of certain people to the whole people belonging to that region or group, this could be a hasty generalization.
-These types of generalization are based on the stereotypes mindest, or racism.
+But, if the generalization is based on the character or behaviors of certain people to the whole people belonging to that region or group, this could be a hasty generalization.
+These types of generalizations are based on stereotypes mindest or racism.
 The hasty generation arguments are weak as they may be true in some situations but they do not hold for every situation.
-While making the hasty generalization people tends to show biases towards a certain group of people or individuals.
-One should always refrain from making a hasty generalization.
-This can be avoided by using qualifiers like ‘often,’ ‘sometimes,’ ‘considered as’ before making any generalised statements.
+While making hasty generalization people tends to show biases towards a certain group of people or individuals.
+One should always refrain from making a hasty generalizations.
+This can be avoided by using qualifiers like ‘often,’ ‘sometimes,’ and ‘considered as’ before making any generalized statements.
 When you add these words before making the statements, it assures the listener that this is what you have generally seen and you are not arguing with them regarding the rightness of that claim.